-- a) obtain an Appeals Form from the Office of the Registrar and forward it to the Program Chair. - b) if no resolution is reached within seven working days, proceed to the next step: student submits the form to the Dean. - c) if not resolved within seven days, proceed to the next step: Dean submits form to the Administrative Registrar for advancement to the Senate Committee on Academic Appeals (SCAA).
+- a. obtain an Appeals Form from the Office of the Registrar and forward it to the Program Chair. - if no resolution is reached within 7 working days, proceed to the next step: student submits the form to the Associate Dean of Graduate Programs. - if not resolved within 7 days, proceed to the next step: Associate Dean of Graduate Programs submits form to the Registrar for advancement to the Senate Committee on Academic Appeals (SCAA).